-- And then, finally, after all that complimenting, she would "show [her] heart," presumably by having sex with him.
+And then, finally, after all that complimenting, she would "show [her] heart," presumably by having sex with him.

 For, Lady, you deserve this state, Nor would I love at lower rate.

 You’re worth it, too, he says, and I wouldn’t give you anything less than that first-class love.

-- The word "rate" cleverly links with the word "heart" of the previous line, making us think of "heart rate."
+The word "rate" cleverly links with the word "heart" of the previous line, making us think of "heart rate."